The project area for basic research includes three subject domains:

 Electron Paramagnetic Resonance to Investigate Gadolinium-Glycosaminoglycan Complexes

-Preliminary work within the Clinical Research Unit KFO 213 showed a transfer of gadolinium ions from gadolinium-based MRI contrast agents to heavily sulfated glycosaminoglycans, which occur at higher levels in inflamed tissue.
+Preliminary work within the Clinical Study Center KFO 213 showed a transfer of gadolinium ions from gadolinium-based MRI contrast agents to heavily sulfated glycosaminoglycans, which occur at higher levels in inflamed tissue.
 The possible effect of this transchelation process on contrast enhancement in glycosaminoglycan-containing tissue needs to be adressed due to its potential as a tissue-type-specific marker, even though it occurs only to a small extent.
 In the proposed CRC, we will use electron paramagnetic resonance spectroscopy to identify and characterize gadolinium-binding motifs in glycosaminoglycans.

 Project A04 (Kanngießer)

 X-Ray Microscopy and Spectroscopy for Speciation of the Chemical Environment of Metal-Based Imaging Probes

 In this project, we will use different X-ray-based analytical techniques for the localization and chemical speciation of intravenously injected metal-based imaging probes in tissues with a pathologically altered extracellular matrix (ECM).
 These techniques include laboratory soft X-ray microscopy, enabling nanoscale three-dimensional (3D) localization of the probes in relation to tissue components, correlative fluorescence microscopy, linking this structural information to functional data, and synchrotron-based scanning X-ray spectroscopy, enabling sub-micron spatially resolved chemical speciation of metal-based nanoprobes in tissue.
 To specifically establish an analytical workflow within the CRC, extensive instrument development is indispensable in order to ensure adequate analysis of the interactions of imaging probes with the ECM.